greentfrapp/task-embeddings/README.md

 Note: the following assumes understanding of the metalearning problem.
 Otherwise, see [here](http://bair.berkeley.edu/blog/2017/07/18/learning-to-learn/) for a concise (and still pretty relevant) summary of the field by Chelsea Finn.

+Instructions to run the scripts and replicate the experiments are [here](#instructions).

 ## Rethinking Weights

 Consider a simple classifier with a 3-dimensional input ![\mathbf{x}](http://latex.codecogs.com/gif.latex?%5Cmathbf%7Bx%7D), a 3-dimensional output ![\mathbf{y}](http://latex.codecogs.com/gif.latex?%5Cmathbf%7By%7D) (one-hot over 3 classes), such that (assuming no bias):